Chien-Hung/DetVisGUI/README.md

 # DetVisGUI

-GUI for easily visualizing detection results .
+GUI for easily visualizing object detection results .

-This GUI can plot detection results with different threshold dynamically.
-It will be convient for checking detection results and groundtruth.
-This code support Pascal VOC and COCO data format.
+This GUI can plot object detection results with different threshold dynamically.
+It would be convient for checking object detection results and groundtruth.
+This code supports Pascal VOC and COCO data formats.

 ![alt tag](./demo/demo1.png)